-18. WITHDRAWL AND RE-ADMISSION REGULATIONS
+18. WITHDRAWAL AND RE-ADMISSION REGULATIONS

 - 18.1 Requirement to withdraw: Except where otherwise prescribed in the Faculty's regulations, a student whose GPA for a given semester is less than 2.00 shall be deemed to be performing unsatisfactorily, and shall be placed on warning.
 A student on warning whose GPA for the succeeding semester is less than 2.00 will be required to withdraw. - 18.2 Student required to withdraw from the University for failing to complete their Degree programme within the stipulated period OR for poor performance as provided for in the Faculty regulations may be re-admitted after at least one year has elapsed since withdrawal. - 18.3 Students from one faculty who had been required to withdraw from the University for failing to complete their Degree programme within the stipulated period may be admitted to another faculty after a minimum period of one (1) year has elapsed since their withdrawal.
 Such students may be granted exemption from Level I courses relevant to the new programme subject to Regulations 9.6 below.
 (See Academic Forgiveness 10 below). - 18.4 Students required to withdraw may request a waiver in order to continue using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS).
-(See also Academic Forgiveness, Section 10). - 18.5 Applications for waiver of the requirement to withdraw OR for re-admission after the minimum period of one year will be considered on their own merit and will only succeed if the Faculty is satisfied that the circumstances attending the reasons for the withdrawal have altered substantially - 18.6 Students thus admitted may in accordance with Faculty regulations be granted exemption from Level I courses subject to there being no substantive change in the content of the courses for which credit and exemption are sought and provided that no more than five years have elapsed since the date of withdrawal.
+(See also Academic Forgiveness, Section 10).).
+Requests for a waiver of the requirement to withdraw must be submitted through the Automated Student Request System (ASRS) via SAS on or before the end of the first week of teaching in September (Semester 1), January (Semester 2) and June for students desirous of pursuing courses in Summer School. - 18.5 Applications for waiver of the requirement to withdraw OR for re-admission after the minimum period of one year will be considered on their own merit and will only succeed if the Faculty is satisfied that the circumstances attending the reasons for the withdrawal have altered substantially - 18.6 Students thus admitted may in accordance with Faculty regulations be granted exemption from Level I courses subject to there being no substantive change in the content of the courses for which credit and exemption are sought and provided that no more than five years have elapsed since the date of withdrawal.
 The decision to award credit and exemption shall be made by the Dean.
 Level II University courses, for the purposes of exemption, may be treated in the same way as Level I Faculty courses. - 18.7 Voluntary Withdrawal: Students may voluntarily withdraw from a programme at any point.
 Making the request via the Automated Student Request System (ASRS) accessed through the Student Administrative System (SAS). - 18.8 Voluntary Withdrawals made after the final date set by the Academic Board Sub-Committee for Student Matters (ABSCSM) for such applications will be subjected to the UWI Refund Policy and courses will not be removed. - 18.9 Re-admission after Withdrawal: Students may in accordance with Faculty Regulations apply to the Dean for credit and exemption from courses previously passed subject to there being no substantive change to the course for which credit and exemption are sought.